CPAs WHO TRULY HAVE YOUR BACK

 Q. Hello, I am a W2 employee who works full-time for a non-profit.
 My partner is a full-time W2 employee that works as a hair stylist.
 We are not married and my partner owns her own home.
 We reside in Massachusetts.
 Are there any tax deductions that we could take advantage of given our professions the state we live in and the fact that we are not married and have children?
 Thank you, Cash

-There are potential deductions available for you and your partner, including mortgage interest, property taxes, and expenses related to your home.
-If you have dependents, you could qualify for the Child Tax Credit, which offers up to $2,000 per child.
+You and your partner may qualify for deductions such as mortgage interest, property taxes, and expenses related to your home.
+If you have dependents, you could receive a credit of up to $2,000 per child through the Child Tax Credit.
 The Earned Income Tax Credit might also be applicable based on your income and family size.
-As W2 employees, you are not able to claim business deductions.
-It is recommended to consult with a CPA to ensure you are taking advantage of all available tax benefits.
+As W2 employees, you are not entitled to business deductions.
+To maximize your tax benefits, it is advisable to seek guidance from a CPA.

 Freelance software developer